Portugal Property Taxes for Foreigners: Your Definitive Guide

 Similar to tax residents, there are some exemptions or ways to defer capital gains taxation for non-residents:

-• Reinvestment in primary and permanent residence: If the sale value is reinvested in the acquisition of another primary and permanent residence in Portugal or another EU/EEA country, within a certain period (generally 36 months after the sale), the gain may be exempt.
+• Reinvestment in primary and permanent residence: If the sale value is reinvested in the acquisition of another primary and permanent residence in Portugal, within a certain period (generally 36 months after the sale), the gain may be exempt.
 This is a complex area and requires specialized advice.

 Beyond the Taxes: Essential Considerations for Foreign Buyers